ESP32DE/Jack_of_all_IoT_trades/README.md

 the ***Jack of all IoT trades*** is up and coming!

-## The Jack of all IoT trades
+## What's "The Jack of all IoT trades"

-it is an open hardware project from and for the ESP32 community and comes step by step.
+***Jack of all IoT trades*** is an open hardware project from and for the ESP32 community and comes step by step.

-there is _a try to build in_ many optional IoT / IoE things by adaption breakouts step by step on this board that this board becomes an education character for hobbyists, students, teachers and professional engineers.
+there is **_a try to build in_** many optional IoT / IoE things by adaption breakouts step by step on this board that this board becomes an education character for hobbyists, students, teachers and professional engineers.

 It becomes arduino friendly form size and [https://github.com/espressif/arduino-esp32](Arduino core for the ESP32 support).